Steemhunt/neverlose.money-contract/README.md

 # Neverlose.money - Gamified HODL Protocol
-A lock-up smart contract HODL protocol on Ethereum that pays bonus to the winners with the losers penalty.
+A lock-up smart contract HODL protocol on Binance Smart Chain (BSC) that pays bonus to the winners with the losers penalty.

 > "If you aren’t willing to own a stock for ten years, don’t even think about owning it for ten minutes."\
 >\- Warren Buffet -